 Regional Variation in Festival Timing

-Nepal's topographic diversity — from the subtropical Terai to the high Himalayas — produces some genuine variation in festival timing that goes beyond simple panchang differences.
-Sunrise times vary across the country's east-west extent, which means that a tithi that prevails at sunrise in Kathmandu may not prevail at sunrise in, say, Dhangadhi in the far west.
-In practice, most of the country uses Kathmandu time as the reference point for national festival dates, but local panchang practitioners in communities far from Kathmandu may calculate festival timing relative to their local sunrise.
+Nepal's topographic diversity, from the subtropical Terai to the high Himalayas, produces some genuine variation in festival timing that goes beyond simple panchang differences.
+Sunrise times vary across the country's east-west extent, which means that a tithi prevailing at sunrise in Kathmandu may not prevail at sunrise in Dhangadhi in the far west.
+In practice, most of the country uses Kathmandu as the reference point for national festival dates, but local panchang practitioners in communities far from Kathmandu may calculate festival timing relative to their local sunrise.

-In the Kathmandu Valley, Newar communities observe an additional layer of festival timing through the Nepal Sambat calendar — a distinct lunisolar calendar that predates Bikram Sambat and governs Newar-specific festivals.
-The Newar New Year (Nepalese New Year by Nepal Sambat reckoning) falls on the Chaturdashi of the dark fortnight of Kartik — the day after Lakshmi Puja and the same time as Mha Puja.
+In the Kathmandu Valley, Newar communities observe an additional layer of festival timing through the Nepal Sambat calendar, a distinct lunisolar calendar historically used by Newar society and in official use in the Kathmandu Valley from its 879 CE epoch until the end of the Malla period.
+Nepal Sambat New Year generally coincides with Mha Puja on Kartik Shukla Pratipada, the day after Lakshmi Puja.
 For Newar families, the transition from the Lakshmi Puja lighting of oil lamps to the Mha Puja self-worship ceremony is a dense calendrical moment where Bikram Sambat and Nepal Sambat overlap.

-In the far mountain regions — Mustang, Dolpo, and the high Himalayan districts — Buddhist festival calendars overlay or partially replace Hindu festival timing for some communities.
-The Losar (Tibetan New Year) is the primary new year celebration in these communities and is calculated by the Tibetan lunisolar calendar, which differs from both Bikram Sambat and the Gregorian calendar.
+In the far mountain regions, including Mustang, Dolpo, and the high Himalayan districts, Buddhist festival calendars overlay or partially replace Hindu festival timing for some communities.
+Losar, the Tibetan New Year, is the primary new year celebration in these communities and is calculated by the Tibetan lunisolar calendar, which differs from both Bikram Sambat and the Gregorian calendar.
 Communities with both Hindu and Buddhist members may observe both sets of festivals, producing a particularly dense and layered annual ritual calendar.

 For the broader context of how the birth chart itself shapes ritual participation in Nepal, see our article on Janma Kundali Traditions in Nepal.
 For a complete treatment of how the panchang is used in daily life beyond festival contexts, see our article on How Panchang Is Used in Daily Hindu Life.